Incorporating Caregivers in the Play Therapy Process

 INSTRUCTOR: Tania Johnson, R.Psych., RPT

 In this workshop attendees will learn to integrate family therapy and parent-lead activities into the play therapy room.
 Therapists learn how to train and supervise parents as they conduct special child-centered play sessions with their own children.
 These directives are designed to resolve presenting problems while strengthening family relationships.

-- Help parents understand the value and importance play and their involvement in their children’s treatment
+- Prepare participants with tools to help parents understand the value and importance of play and their involvement in their children’s treatment

-- Help caregivers set up parent-child play sessions, and give constructive feedback to improve their skills
+- Create a guide for participants on how to help caregivers set up parent-child play sessions, and give constructive feedback to improve their skills

 APT recognizes this course as meeting the requirements for contact training hours towards* their national certification process to become a Registered Play Therapist

 Handouts for your review, and an electronic certificate outlining APT non-contact hours will be granted after the training and the final quiz is successfully completed.
 Final quiz must have a minimum passing park of 75% in order to be considered a passing grade.

 Refunds are NOT permitted for this course.
 All purchases/courses are FINAL SALE.